 1. Sapphire blue (PANTONE 2745)

 Sapphire blue is a majestic shade that has the capability of setting the mood right away.
-It can be used in the branding in logos and websites for luxury items.
+It can be used in the branding of logos and websites for luxury items.
 Sapphire blue can be used with colors like grey and lemon yellow to form an exquisite color palette.

 2. Turquoise blue (PANTONE 313)

 Turquoise blue is an alluring shade of blue.
 It can be used in the branding of vacation and recreational spots like resorts.
-Turquoise blue can be used along with colors like mint green and off white to make a pacifying color palette.
+Turquoise blue can be used along with colors like mint green and off-white to make a pacifying color palette.

 3. Pool Blue (PANTONE 311)

 Pool blue is a sublime tone that induces a sense of appeasing tone.
-It can be used by brands to make the customers feel relaxed and comfortable.
+It can be used by brands to make customers feel relaxed and comfortable.
 Pool blue, smoked beige, and white form an exciting color palette.

 4. Sky blue (PANTONE 2915)